TerraUSD (UST) Price Hits $1.00 on Major Exchanges

-TerraUSD (CURRENCY:UST) traded up 0.1% against the US dollar during the one day period ending at 15:00 PM Eastern on December 9th.
-Over the last week, TerraUSD has traded 0.2% lower against the US dollar.
-One TerraUSD coin can currently be bought for approximately $1.00 or 0.00002106 BTC on exchanges.
-TerraUSD has a total market capitalization of $8.57 billion and $202.22 million worth of TerraUSD was traded on exchanges in the last day.
+TerraUSD (CURRENCY:UST) traded down 0.1% against the dollar during the 24-hour period ending at 19:00 PM Eastern on December 14th.
+Over the last seven days, TerraUSD has traded 0.2% lower against the dollar.
+TerraUSD has a market capitalization of $8.77 billion and approximately $139.51 million worth of TerraUSD was traded on exchanges in the last 24 hours.
+One TerraUSD coin can now be bought for approximately $1.00 or 0.00002068 BTC on popular exchanges.

 - Max Property Group (MPG) traded 10.2% lower against the dollar and now trades at $0.0109 or 0.00000023 BTC.